-Towards the end of the course groups of 4-5 students prepare an 8-10 min presentation on a given topic related to the course contents.
+Towards the end of the course groups of 3-5 students prepare an 8-10 min presentation on a given topic related to the course contents.
+This activity is mandatory and approved is required t be allowed to take the exam.
 Students present for the course responsible person.
 Presentations are followed by a short academic discussions with the course responsible person.
 A pass on this activity is required to be allowed to take the exam.
 In the event of a "fail" on this activity, the groups gets one chance to improve their presentation and discussion to get a "pass".

 The course web also contains a Q&A section that provides answers to the most common questions students ask.
 This will be expanded as new questions are asked.
 The course responsible person can be contacted by email or drop-in.
-For longer academic conversations, it is recommended to schedule a meeting.
+For longer academic conversations, it is recommended to schedule a meeting with the course responsible.

 Information about textbook will be available approximately three weeks prior to the beginning of the course.
 Additional reading/teaching materials will be available on the course web page as the semester progresses.

-Groups consisting of 4-5 students give an 8-10 minutes prepared presentation to the course responsple person on a given topic related to the course.
+Groups consisting of 3-5 students give an 8-10 minutes prepared presentation to the course responsible person on a given topic related to the course.
 Presentations are followed op by a brief discussion with the course responsible person.
-A "pass" on the presentation and discussion is required to be allowed to take the exam.
-In case of a "fail", the group gets one try to improve their presentation and the ensuing discussion to "pass".
+A "approved" on the presentation and discussion is required to be allowed to take the exam.
+In case of a "not approved", the group gets one try to improve their presentation and the ensuing discussion to "approved".

-Mandatory participation on 4 of the 6 first exercises.
+Mandatory participation on 4 of the 6 first exercise sessions.

 The mandatory activity is valid until the next time the course is given and the ensuing continuation exam.